What is The Distinguished Gentleman’s Ride?

 How do I sign up?

 To sign up, click here to go to the Registration Page.
-Follow the registration process to select the ride you will participate in.
+Follow the registration process to select the city you will participate in.
 Please ensure all details are correct, including your address, as you may find yourself being the lucky winner of one of our many rewards, so we’ll need to know where to reach you!

-How do I find my ride details?
+How do I find my ride city details?

 You can check out any updated ride details from within your Rider Dashboard.

-Do I have to pay to ride?
+Do I have to pay to participate?

 Do I have to raise money to take part?